 Matthew 1:1-4:25, prologue to the Sermon on the Mount

-The events that led to the Sermon on the Mount started with Adam and then played out through the entire of Biblical history, as documented in the Hebrew Bible (for a detailed analysis of this see The Emmaus View).
-Matthew’s Gospel, however, compresses all that went before into a single genealogy, then picks up the story at the time of Jesus birth.
-At that time Judah had strayed from Godly ways and its ruler, Herod the Great, was perfectly happy to shed innocent blood in the pursuit of his personal objectives (a trait noted in both the Bible and the secular histories of the time).
+The events that underscore Jesus significance, and informed his choice to deliver the Sermon on the Mount, play out through the entire of Biblical history, as documented in the Hebrew Bible (for a detailed analysis of this see The Emmaus View).
+Matthew’s Gospel, however, compresses all that went before into a single genealogy, then picks up the story at the time of Jesus birth, at which time Judah had strayed from Godly ways and its ruler, Herod the Great, was perfectly happy to shed innocent blood in the pursuit of his personal objectives (a trait noted in both the Bible and the secular histories of the time).

-The birth of John the Baptist, followed about six months later by that of Jesus, initiated a process that would offer Judah salvation from their spiritual failings.
-Moreover, this offer would ultimately extend beyond Jesus’ own nation, to encompass the world.
+The birth of John the Baptist, followed, about six months later, by that of Jesus, initiated a process that would extend the offer of salvation from their spiritual failings, first to Judah, then to the world, through a message that the came to be know and the gospel.

 Faced with this challenge to his dynasty, Herod sought to murder every child who might become the prophecy's fulfilment.
 The holy family were, however, forewarned, allowing them to flee to Egypt before Herod's executioners arrived.
 Once things had quietened down they returned, but not to Judea, where Herod's son Archelaus was still following his father's example.
 Instead they headed further north, for Jesus to grow up in the relative obscurity of the Galilean town of Nazareth.